 To install the proxmox backup server as a VM on proxmox VE, I am using Proxmox VE version 7.0-8 and Proxmox Backup Server Version 2.0-9.

-To succeed with the installation you will need to make sure that you upgrade from Proxmox VE 6x to the latest 7x version, the reason being that PVE version 6x uses a network management tool called Ifupdown version 1, and as soon as you try to install the latest proxmox backup server it tries to replace the Ifupdown with version 2 (Ifupdown2) for some reason, it hangs the installation process.
+To succeed with the installation you will need to make sure that you upgrade from Proxmox VE 6x to the latest 7x version, the reason being that PVE version 6x uses a network management tool called Ifupdown version 1, and as soon as you try to install the latest proxmox backup server it tries to replace the Ifupdown with version 2 (Ifupdown2) fas an upgrade, and this hangs the installation process.

 If upgrading from PVE 6x to 7x is not an option then instead create a VM with Debian’s Linux latest version and then follow my easy guide to Install Proxmox on Debian.